tikv/jemallocator/jemallocator/README.md

 And that's it!
 Once you've defined this `static` then jemalloc will be used for all allocations requested by Rust code in the same program.
 On MSVC targets, the system allocator will be used instead to avoid linking conflicts.

+## Avoiding Link Conflicts

+When using this crate with other libraries that also link to jemalloc (such as RocksDB with the jemalloc feature enabled), you might encounter linking conflicts on some platforms.

+On MSVC targets, `tikv-jemalloc-sys` automatically uses a stub implementation that forwards to the system allocator and doesn't actually link to jemalloc, avoiding these conflicts.

+If you're still experiencing linking conflicts, you may need to:
+1. Disable jemalloc in one of the dependencies (e.g., use RocksDB without the jemalloc feature)
+2. Ensure you're using a consistent version of jemalloc throughout your dependency tree

 ## Platform support